microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-01.md

 ## Tips

 - Look at the `docker-compose.yaml` file and set a password for the SQL Server container (it is referenced 3 times in the file)
-- Run `docker compose up --build -d` from the folder where the `docker-compose.yaml` file is to build & run the Docker images locally.
+- Run `docker compose up --build` from the folder where the `docker-compose.yaml` file is to build & run the Docker images locally.
 - You can use the following command to login to the local SQL Server database running in Docker to see the rows inserted by the application after clicking **Run the game**.
   ```shell
   docker exec rockpaperscissors-sql /opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P "<password>" -d RockPaperScissorsBoom -q "SELECT * FROM [dbo].[GameRecords]